-Some of the projects carried out in their social enterprises include beadwork and honey.
-The organization measures the success of its projects not only on how much money the local women earn, but also how the cash impacts on their livelihoods.
+Some of the projects carried out in their social enterprises include; Maa Beadwork and Maa Honey.
+The organization measures the success of its projects not only on how much money the local women earn, but also how the cash impact on their livelihoods.

-Due to the global pandemic, all of the trust’s projects were left unattended as the president issued a directive for governments and businesses to start working from home.
+Due to the global pandemic all their projects were left unattended as the president issued a directive of governments and businesses to start working from home.

-“We have very little work to do with the beadwork women as tourism is closed down.
-Tourism is our main market for beadwork,” said Dr. Crystal Mogensen, Maa Trust CEO.
+“We have very little work to do with the beadwork women as tourism is closed down, tourism is our main market for beadwork,” said Dr Crystal Mogensen The Maa Trust CEO.

-Sidekick Foundation, one of the organization’s donors, donated $17,500 to provide food for the 677 families who were directly affected.
-During the food distribution exercise, the Mara roads were flooded, making it difficult to reach the families.
-This challenge prompted Mara Elephant Project, Motorogi Conservancy and Asilia Kenya to intervene.
+Sidekick foundation, one of the TMT donors, donated $ 17,500 to provide food for the 677 families who were directly affected.
+During the food distribution exercise the Mara roads were flooded making it difficult to reach the families, a big challenge that prompted Mara Elephant Project, Motorogi Conservancy and Asilia Kenya to intervene.